Frequently Asked Questions

 You mention both pastoral counseling and Christian counseling.
 What’s the difference?

 Good catch!
 Words have meaning, and they are important!
 Different organizations advertise Christian counseling.
 Some use that to mean they are professional counselors who include their Christian perspective.
-Others use that synonymously with “Biblical counseling” or nouthetic counseling—a model that focuses on rightly understanding and applying the Bible and normally does not include application of clinical or therapeutic models.
-Because many people do not have a box for pastoral counseling, we use choose to also use the verbiage of Christian counseling.
+Others use that synonymously with “Biblical counseling” or “nouthetic counseling”—a model that focuses on rightly understanding and applying the Bible and typically does not include the application of clinical or therapeutic models.
+Because many people do not have a box for pastoral counseling, we choose to also use the verbiage of Christian counseling.
 On our website, we use these two terms interchangeably.
 It is fitting as pastoral counseling is rooted in the pastor’s theological background (for us, Christianity).
 It also fits as it falls between where others frequently apply the term.
-We begin from a Biblically-rooted theological foundation, complemented by contemporary psychological data and training in various therapeutic models, decades of pastoral leadership and pastoral counseling experience, and prayerfully integrate those as we come alongside and care for people.
+We begin with a Biblically rooted theological foundation, complemented by contemporary psychological data and training in various therapeutic models, decades of pastoral leadership and pastoral counseling experience, and prayerfully integrate these as we come alongside and care for people.

 What kinds of issues or situations do people seek pastoral counseling for?